Consensys/mythx-vscode/README.md

 ## Known bugs

--   If compilation fails the "Insert Contract Name" popup still appears and the extension tries to go ahead with analysis submission.
 -   Analysis fails straight away on some contract.
 This is most likely caused by the API not digesting some input.
 Please contact the extension developer with a copy of the smart contract in order for us to investigate further.

 ## Features that will be implemented in the future